-- 3. Customize DNS configuration as follows: - In the WinRoute's DNS plug-in configuration, wnable DNS forwarder (forwarding of DNS requests to other servers). - Enable the Use custom forwarding option and define rules for names in the filial1.company.com and filial2.company.com domains.
+- 3. Customize DNS configuration as follows: - In the WinRoute's DNS module configuration, enable DNS forwarder (forwarding of DNS requests to other servers). - Enable the Use custom forwarding option and define rules for names in the filial1.company.com and filial2.company.com domains.
 To specify the forwarding DNS server, always use the IP address of the WinRoute host's inbound interface connected to the local network at the remote side of the tunnel.